 and beams, and some rooms have 17th-century panelling.

 ‘Sesnock’ is marked on Blaeu’s map of Kyle and is shown as a tower.

 Cessnock was a property of the Campbells, and George Campbell of Cessnock is on record in 1479.
 Mary, Queen of Scots, came to Cessnock after her defeat at Langside, when one of her ladies died here, and is said to haunt the castle.
-The reformers George Wishart and John Knox also visited, as did Robert Burns.
+The reformers George Wishart and John Knox also visited.

 Hugh Campbell of Cessnock, son of George Campbell, married Elizabeth Campbell, co-heiress to the Campbells of Loudoun.
 He was appointed Lord Justice Clerk and a Lord of Session in 1649 but declined to take up either post.
 He was a member of parliament and was knighted in 1649.
 The family were forfeited for supporting the Covenanters and imprisoned in 1685 and he died the following year.
 His son Geroge, who had also been imprisoned, recovered the estate, and was made Lord Justice Clerk and a Lord of Session.
 He was also knighted.